CodeMaster7000/DLS-Calculator/README.md

 # DLS Calculator

-A Python program to calculate the DLS par score during the 2nd innings of a cricket match.
+A Python program to calculate the DLS par score during the 2nd innings of a limited-overs cricket match.